YousefElbrolosy/Quantum-Memory-Game/README.md

 ## Contributing
    Copyright 2024 Yousef Elbrolosy

-   Licensed under the Apache License, Version 2.0 (the "License");
+   Licensed under the Apache License, Version 2.0;
    you may not use this file except in compliance with the License.
    You may obtain a copy of the License at